HASSN1421/-Read-Data-and-analysing-with-python-and-loding-inot-SQL-server-/README.md

-# Read Data and analyzing with python and loding inot SQL server
+# Read Data and analyzing with python and loading into SQL server

 ## project description